neondatabase/website/content/docs/import/import-from-azure-postgres.md

     (1 row)
    ```

-3. Additionally, you can run some common queries from your application against the Neon database, and verify that it produces the same output as the Azure instance.
+3. Additionally, you can run some common queries from your application against the Neon database and verify that it produces the same output as the Azure instance.

 ## Complete the migration